We believe: The public sector can and should serve the collective good.

 Many of the challenges Oakland faces are worsened by its unusual government structure, which makes it harder for the mayor and other officials to do their jobs well.
 SPUR explores how the city can adapt its governance structure to better serve Oaklanders.

 The 2017 Good Government Awards, Held on March 22, recognized outstanding performances by Managers Working for the City and County of San Francisco.
-The ceremony honored the Zuckerberg Hospital Move Team for their role in safely transferring patients and staff to the hospital's new trauma center.
+The ceremony honored Eva Cheong for her leadership in enabling the legal operation transportation network companies at SFO.